Looming ECB rate cuts drive Euribor rates to new lows

 Other key rates saw similar drops.
 Six-month Euribor rates fell to 0.735 percent from 0.743 percent.
 Shorter-term one week rates dipped to 0.113 percent from 0.115 percent while overnight rates ticked up to 0.120 percent from 0.119 percent.

-Euribor rates, like counterpart Libor bank-to-bank rates , are currently at the centre of a manipulation scandal after it emerged a number of banks were falsely submitting the Libor rates they pay.
+Euribor rates, like counterpart Libor bank-to-bank rates, are currently at the center of a manipulation scandal after it emerged a number of banks were falsely submitting the Libor rates they pay.

 Dollar-priced three-month bank-to-bank Euribor lending rates fixed lower at 0.912 percent from 0.919 percent, while overnight dollar rates were more-or-less flat at 0.339 percent.